norkator/stock-market-helper/README.md

-# Index-Fund-Bot
+# Stock-Market-Helper

-Index fund bot for monitoring and analysis.
+Stock-Market-Helper for monitoring and analysis.
 Gives decision data for further user actions.